What South Carolina Residents Need to Know About Obamacare

 To learn more about enrollment, see How Do I Sign Up for Obamacare in South Carolina?

 Many people who sign up for insurance at the South Carolina exchange will be eligible for cost savings.
-Savings are available in the form of tax credits to help you lower your premiums or reduce your out-of-pocket costs for care.
+For 2018 health insurance plans, savings are available in the form of tax credits to help you lower your premiums.

 For more information, see Ways to Save Money on Obamacare in South Carolina.